-Although quiche is not very difficult to make, it still requires some knowledge of technique, otherwise you may wind up with a mess in your tart pan.
-One of the most common problems quiche-makers experience is a watery quiche.
+Although quiche isn’t very difficult to make, it still requires some knowledge of technique, otherwise you may wind up with a mess in your tart pan.
+One of the most common problems quiche-makers experience is it being too watery.

 There are a few different reasons why quiche may be watery.
 Luckily, there are also several ways to salvage a watery quiche and prevent the same mistake from happening again.

 Here is everything that you need to know about preventing it from happening.

 How to Make Quiche

 Before understanding why a quiche may turn out watery, you need to know the basic technique involved in making one.

 First, you need a crust.
 You can make your own or use store-bought pie or tart crust for ease.
 Before adding the filling, you will need to par-bake or blind-bake the crust by filling it with pie weights and partially baking it.

 Then, you need to make the savory custard that serves as the base for the quiche’s filling.
 The filling is made of four eggs per one cup of milk or heavy cream.
 Whisk the eggs and milk together.

 Once the crust is par-baked, you can fill it with the filling.
 This can be anything from leftovers to cheese to vegetables (for some ideas, check out this quiche recipe).
 Finally, pour the custard over the quiche filling and bake your quiche.